openstack-archive/sahara/doc/source/userdoc/vanilla_plugin.rst

 * Cluster should contain only one namenode and only one jobtracker

 * Cluster cannot be created if it contains worker processes without containing corresponding master processes.
-E.g. it cannot contain tasktracker is there is no jobtracker
+E.g. it cannot contain tasktracker if there is no jobtracker